Challengermode/cm-cs2-defaultskins/README.md

 DefaultSkins is a simple but useful plugin for CS2 based on the awesome CounterStrikeSharp by roflmuffin.
 Sets player models to default skin for competitive play.

+It also serves as example code for the community on how to use SetModel.
 Feel free to contribute and maintain it.
 It is intended to be light weight.

+# Valve Server Guidelines
+Make sure to read and comply with the [Server guidelines](https://blog.counter-strike.net/index.php/server_guidelines/) when using SetModel.

 # Bump CCS version
 ```dotnet add package CounterStrikeSharp.API -v x.x.xx```